wabkur/alx-higher_level_programming/0x05-python-exceptions/README.md

-function that prints an integer
+function that executes a function safely